alectrify/starter-node-express-bootstrap/README.md

 Run `npm run build:js` to compile (w/ webpack) JavaScript libraries from the `src` folder.

 ### Directory Details
+1. The auth directory contains Passport.js configurations.
+(Work In Progress)
-1. The `public` directory contains front-end and site metadata.
+2. The `public` directory contains front-end and site metadata.
-2. The `models` directory contains MongoDB models.
+3. The `models` directory contains MongoDB models.
-3. The `routes` directory contains routes for endpoints and API calls.
+4. The `routes` directory contains routes for endpoints and API calls.
-4. The `src` directory contains pre-compiled Bootstrap CSS and JS that is to be bundled into front-end (`public`) using the scripts mentioned above in the Installation Details.
+5. The `src` directory contains pre-compiled Bootstrap CSS and JS that is to be bundled into front-end (`public`) using the scripts mentioned above in the Installation Details.
-5. The `views` directory contains the EJS pages to be rendered by Express.
+6. The `views` directory contains the EJS pages to be rendered by Express.

 ### Deployment
 1. Create a MongoDB Atlas database and collection and copy your connection URI.